Anti-Factor is FPT Parameterized by Treewidth and List Size (but Counting is Hard): Lower Bound for Counting Edge Covers

+We first show that we can encode all partial assignments by our choice of parameters.
+For this, it suffices to bound $\binom{2b}{b}$ from below by $4^b/b$ which follows directly by induction starting from $b=4$.
+Then, we get

-Now construct the graph as given above and count the number of maximum independent sets.
-Since we know that the formula is satisfiable, the number of MISs corresponds to the number of satisfying assignments.
-The running time of this procedure is as follows:
+Now, for the formula $\phi$, we construct the graph $G_\phi$ as given above and count the number of maximum independent sets.
+Since we know that $\phi$ is satisfiable, the number of maximum independent sets corresponds to the number of satisfying assignments.